Maui: Tourism

 The main tourist attractions are Hāna and Haleakalā National Park.
 Hāna Highway runs along the east coast, crossing many streams and passing black sand beaches and waterfalls.
 Haleakalā National Park is home to Haleakalā, a dormant volcano.
 Another attraction is the Maui Ocean Center aquarium in Ma'alaea.

 However, visitors spend most of their time at and around the resorts in West Maui (Kāʻanapali, Nāpili-Honokōwai, Kahana, Napili, Kapalua) and South Maui (Kīhei, Wailea-Mākena).
 Cruise ships dock at Kahului Harbor.
 Smaller ports at Lahaina Harbor (temporarily closed) and Maʻalaea Harbor (located between Lahaina and Kihei).
 The town of Lahaina was a popular attraction until the 2023 fires, but is closed indefinitely.

-While winning travel industry awards as Best Island In The World in recent years some locals and environmentalists criticized what the saw as overdevelopment.
+While winning travel industry awards as Best Island In The World in recent years some locals and environmentalists criticized what they saw as overdevelopment.
 Activist groups such as Save Makena have taken the government to court to protect local citizens' rights.